seewhyjay/tp/docs/UserGuide.md

 ![img.png](images/LabelledGUI.png)

-Here is a quick summary of each GUI component within CampusCompanion
+Here is a quick summary of each GUI component within CampusCompanion's assignments view.

 | Component                   | Description                                                                                                                                                                                                                                                                              |
 |-----------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|